cositools/massmodel-dc3/README.md

-# massmodel-cosi-smex-detailed
-The detailed COSI SMEX mass model
+The mass model of COSI for data challenge 3